E2E Testing Setup

 The proving mode determines how proofs are generated and verified:

-mode uses fake proofs for faster testingprod
+devmode uses fake proofs for faster testingprodmode uses production-grade proofs (Bonsai)

 This configuration affects both the server and worker components: